-Caution: Only one previous full version, with installed incremental revisions, can be maintained on the virtual appliance in addition to the current version.
-If you have previously upgraded to a new full version, upgrading a further time will overwrite the oldest version held.
-Please note that this operation is permanent - the overwritten version cannot be retrieved after the upgrade is applied.
+Only one previous version can be maintained on the virtual appliance in addition to the current version.
+If you have previously upgraded to a new version, upgrading a further time overwrites the oldest version held.
+Take note that this operation is permanent - the overwritten version cannot be retrieved after the upgrade is applied.

-If you are upgrading from a currently installed Traffic Manager version of 9.0 or later, you can perform the upgrade through the Admin UI or from the virtual appliance command line.
+Perform the upgrade through the Admin UI or from the virtual appliance command line.